econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 pip install ec2instanceconnectcli
 ```

-Connect to the bastion host using your stack name, for example `emoji-dev`:
+Connect to the bastion host over the [EC2 Instance Connect Endpoint] using your
+stack name, for example `emoji-dev`:

 ```sh
 STACK_NAME=emoji-dev